waynodiablo/Oystercard/battle_ships_web/battle_ships_web_rspec.md

 _You might have noticed that we have ordered the gems alphabetically.
 This is for practical reasons.
 In bigger projects that use a lot of different gems we want to make sure that we find them in our Gemfile fairly quickly._

-Once you've bundled the `Gemfile` run `rspec` and make sure everything is working ( _did you remember to add your code into the lib and spec directories?_ ).
+Once you've bundled the `Gemfile` run `rspec` and make sure everything is working ( if you are not using the gem, _did you remember to add your battleships code into the lib and spec directories?_ ).

 Now that your specs are passing and the code is all in place we are ready to start working on our battleships online game!

+Commit your code to Git (you'd already done this though right?)

 ## Version 1: Building an application from the outside in

-Everything is setup and ready, but how do we start?
+Everything is set up and ready, but how do we start?
 If you have been following best practices you know that you have to write a failing test before you write any code.
 That was a relatively easy task when we were talking about simpler applications.
 This time though we are building a full-fledged web application; our friends and family can play with our app!

 **Let's get started then, shall we?**

-One of the gems you should have in your system now is ``rspec-sinatra``.
+One of the gems you should have in your system now is `rspec-sinatra`.
 This gem will help you setting up RSpec to work with Sinatra.

-Within your projects directory, create a Battleships directory and navigate into it, then run:
+Within your BattleshipsWeb directory, run:

 ```shell-session
 $ rspec-sinatra init --app  BattleshipsWeb lib/battleships_web.rb